Geneva: Climate

 The climate of Geneva is a temperate climate, more specifically an oceanic climate (Köppen climate classification: Cfb).
 Winters are cool, usually with light frosts at night and thawing conditions during the day.
 Summers are relatively warm.
 Precipitation is adequate and is relatively well-distributed throughout the year, although autumn is slightly wetter than other seasons.
 Ice storms near Lac Léman are normal in the winter: Geneva can be affected by the Bise, a north-easterly wind.
 This can lead to severe icing in winter.

 In summer, many people swim in the lake and patronise public beaches such as Genève Plage and the Bains des Pâquis.
 The city, in certain years, receives snow during colder months.
 The nearby mountains are subject to substantial snowfall and are suitable for skiing.
 Many world-renowned ski resorts such as Verbier and Crans-Montana are less than three hours away by car.
 Mont Salève (1379 m), just across the border in France, dominates the southerly view from the city centre, and Mont Blanc, the highest of the Alpine range, is visible from most of the city, towering high above Chamonix, which, along with Morzine, Le Grand Bornand, La Clusaz, and resorts of the Grand Massif such as Samoens, Morillon, and Flaine, are the closest French skiing destinations to Geneva.

 During the years 2000–2009, the mean yearly temperature was 11 °C and the mean number of sunshine-hours per year was 2003.

-The highest temperature recorded in Genève–Cointrin was 39.7 C in July 2015, and the lowest temperature recorded was −20.0 °C (−4.0 °F) in February 1956.
+The highest temperature recorded in Genève–Cointrin was 39.7 C in July 2015, and the lowest temperature recorded was −20.0 C in February 1956.